JamesFehon-NSW/NSW-research-prototype/activities/index.md

                     <div class="nsw-card__content">
                         <h2 class="nsw-card__title">
                             <a href="#" class="nsw-card__link">
-                                Boating, fishing and outdoors
+                                Run a customer interview
                             </a>
                         </h2>
                         <p class="nsw-card__copy">
-                            All services relating to maritime and recreation in NSW
+                            Interview and observe your customers to learn how they use your product or service, and why they do what they do.
                         </p>
                         <p class="nsw-card__copy">By
-                            Customer Experience Unit Partnerships team
+                            Service NSW Product team
                         </p>
                         <svg class="nsw-icon nsw-card__icon" focusable="false" aria-hidden="true">
                             <use xlink:href="#arrow"></use>